Support Policies

 Our customers have three options to choose from when it comes to releases: Long Term Support (LTS), Current, or Preview releases.
 Here's what you need to know about each option:

-• Current releases: These are supported for 2 months after the general availability of another Current or LTS release.
+• Current releases: These are supported for two months after the general availability of the next Current or LTS release (i.e., V+1) or when the Release Candidate (RC) of the version following the next version (i.e., V+2) is released, whichever is earlier.

 To be eligible for technical support, customers using the LTS option must have the latest patch update installed within the same minor release.

-Version Release Date Support Level End of Support Exclusions
+Version GA Release Date Support Level End of Support Exclusions

 Supported Platforms and Frameworks